-1. The Vice President or Director will consult with the Personnel Director to insure the appropriateness of the action.
+- 1. The Vice President or Director will consult with the Director of Human Resources to insure the appropriateness of the action - 2.
+Upon agreement by the Vice President and the Director of Human Resources, the affected employee may be orally advised of the option to resign or be terminated

-- 2. Upon agreement by the Vice President and the Personnel Director, the affected employee may be orally advised of the option to resign or be terminated. - 3.
-If the affected employee offers to resign the employee must submit her/her resignation in writing within 24 hours.
-If the employee fails to submit a resignation after indicating he/she would, immediate termination is warranted. - 4.
-The employee's written resignation must include an effective date that is acceptable to the appropriate Vice President. - 5.
+- 3. If the affected employee offers to resign the employee must submit her/her resignation in writing within 24 hours.
+If the employee fails to submit a resignation after indicating he/she would, immediate termination is warranted - 4.
+The employee's written resignation must include an effective date that is acceptable to the appropriate Vice President.

 Voluntary resignations in these instances are not subject to the University's Complaint and Grievance Procedures for Employees, No. 6.10.